 For St. Patrick’s Day, the fountain on the North side of the White House is often dyed green!

 Looking for a tour of White House?
 If you were unable to book a tour of the White House during your trip, then consider visiting the White House Visitor’s Center at 1450 Pennsylvania Ave.
 NW.
 The visitor center is free and full of information about the home.

 Take our National Mall Tour to learn about the history of this iconic home as well as the stories of our monuments and memorials.

-Come take part in the largest St. Patrick’s Day festival in the US!
-ShamrockFest will be held on March 23, 2019 from 2 PM to 7 PM at RFK Stadium.
-This festival is full of activities with everything from carnival rides to live entertainment.
-If you are a looking for a place to cut loose and enjoy a green bee, then this is the event for you!
+ShamrockFest is tentatively scheduled for March 14, 2020 at RFK Stadium.
+Details are oddly scarce, and we will update this page when we know more.
+Usually, this festival is full of activities with everything from carnival rides to incredible live entertainment.
+If you are a looking for a place to cut loose and enjoy a green beer, then this is the event for you!

 Shamrock Fest boasts itself as “the mother of all St. Patrick’s Day festivals.”
 The event usually features over 30 different performers.
 For more information, check out the official website.

 Consider attending one of the many parades happening in and around D.C. in 2020.
 Here are just a few: